symbolicresonance/affective-epistemics/ae-7-1-paper.md

 ## 9. Testable Predictions

-AFE generates several testable predictions:
+AE generates several testable predictions:

 1. **Field Intensity Variance**: The same symbolic content presented through different media or contexts will produce measurably different belief responses, with variance proportional to the difference in field properties.